angulardart/angular/dev/README.md

 For every package that has a `test/` folder:

 * the package is tested using `build_runner test`
+* if the package has more than 25 `*_test.dart` tests, and uses the browser for testing, then the suite is automatically sharded (on travis, this will spin up additional jobs).

 For every package that has a `test/` folder and `build.release.yaml`: